Lithuanian Gay League

 The Lithuanian Gay League (LGL) is the only non-governmental organization in Lithuania exclusively representing the interests of the local LGBT* community.
-The LGL association is one of the most stable and mature organizations within the civic sector in the country, as it was founded on 3 December 1993.
-The main principle, characterizing the activities of the association, is the principle of independence from any political or financial interests with the view of attaining effective social inclusion and integration of the local LGBT* community in Lithuania.
-Based on its expertise in the fields of advocacy, awareness raising and community building, accumulated during twenty years of organizational existence, LGL strives for the consistent progress in the field of human rights for LGBT* people.
+The LGL association is one of the most stable and oldest organizations within the civic sector in the country, as it was founded on 3 December 1993.
+The main principle characterizing the activities of the association is the principle of independence from any political or financial interests, with the view of attaining effective social inclusion and integration of the local LGBT* community in Lithuania.
+Based on its expertise in the fields of advocacy, awareness raising, and community building, accumulated during twenty years of organizational existence, LGL strives for the consistent progress in the field of human rights for LGBT* people.